Disclosure Requirements - Austria

 Consent

-Customers are hereby deemed to consent to disclosure and to the appointment of the requestor (for example, but not limited to the issuer or its agent) as their attorney-in-fact, under power of attorney, to collect from Clearstream Banking such information as is required to be disclosed.
-Customers not willing to give this consent cannot hold such securities and/or financial instruments in their account with Clearstream Banking.
+Clients are hereby deemed to consent to disclosure and to the appointment of the requestor (for example, but not limited to the issuer or its agent) as their attorney-in-fact, under power of attorney, to collect from Clearstream Banking such information as is required to be disclosed.
+Clients not willing to give this consent cannot hold such securities and/or financial instruments in their account with Clearstream Banking.

 Obligation to report threshold crossings